Joy-less/Holo/README.md

 #### Delegate

-A box containing a method and a target.
+An object containing a method and a target.
 - `stringify():Str` - returns (`target.stringify` + "." + `method_name`)
-- `call(..arguments):Box?` - calls the best overload on the target
+- `call(..arguments):Obj?` - calls the best overload on the target
 - `overloads():Table` - returns a table of method overloads
-- `target():Box` - returns the method target
+- `target():Obj` - returns the method target
-- `set_target(target:Box):null` - sets the method target
+- `set_target(target:Obj):null` - sets the method target
 - `method_name():Str` - returns the method name
 - `set_method_name(name:Str):null` - sets the method name

 #### Variable

-A box containing information about a variable.
+An object containing information about a variable.
 - `stringify():Str` - returns (``)
 - `name():Str` - returns the variable name
-- `value():Box?` - returns the variable value
+- `value():Obj?` - returns the variable value
 - `types():Table` - returns the allowed types of the variable

 #### Time